tastejs/awesome-app-ideas/README.md

 ### Stock Portfolio Tracker

+### Student Report Card Generator

+it is a simple report card generator program.
+Its main work will be to ask for students records like class, roll number, marks scored in each subject and then generate over all result in report card format.

 ### Surf App

 Let the user register his location and then give reports showing which beaches are the best to surf in the next days.
 It's a good oportunity to use weather API's for something more specific.